CalcProgrammer1/OpenRGB/.gitlab/issue_templates/New Device.md

 ### Link to manufacturer's product page:
 <!--
-Please link us to the manufacturer's product page beneath this line -->
+Please add a link to the manufacturer's product page beneath this line -->